What is Hypnotherapy?

 Hypnotherapy employs hypnosis, which is a form of focused thinking where the conscious and unconscious minds are brought together in a trance state, with the express intention of effecting beneficial changes.
 Hypnosis is easy to contrive – we ordinarily engage in this form of trance many times a day, often without being aware of it.
 For instance, we apparently daydream for 15-50% of the day; or we may drift off whilst listening to music or watching television; or we lose track of our environment whilst driving.
 This state, where we are particularly open to positive suggestions and in touch with the wisdom of our unconscious minds, can be reproduced in the therapy room through guided relaxation and dynamic imagery.

-In Solution Focused Hypnotherapy we strategically employ hypnosis to access our unconscious minds to come up with solutions to problems, and to develop positive forms of behaviour and thinking, which will then become our automatic responses.
+In Solution Focused and Clinical Hypnotherapy we strategically employ hypnosis to access our unconscious minds to come up with solutions to problems, and to develop positive forms of behaviour and thinking, which will then become our automatic responses.

 Significantly, this approach focuses on the present and future.
 However, if you have experienced unpleasant events in the past which adversely impact on your life, we shall of course, if appropriate and if you wish, acknowledge they happened, and then enable you to ‘put things to bed’ on your terms, so that you can regain control and move forward.
 Crucially, please be reassured that you will never relive any trauma: that would be completely counterproductive.
 Once these issues have been resolved sufficiently, we shall then work on getting you from where you are to where you want to be.

-With Clinical Hypnosis, I teach clients various techniques to allow them to work on, for instance, chronic pain or their immune systems, again by communicating with and taking direction from their unconscious minds.
+Furthermore, using Dynamic Imagery I teach clients various techniques to allow them to work on, for instance, chronic pain or their immune systems, again by communicating with and taking direction from their unconscious minds.
 These techniques are easy to learn and, used intensively, produce valuable and welcome rewards.

 What it is not